mario-deluna/php-glfw/docs/user-guide/debugging/debug_opengl_with_apitrace.md

-# Debug OpenGL calls with apitrace
+# Debugging OpenGL Calls with apitrace

 Every OpenGL developer, at some point, will face the challenge of a black screen or a crash without a clear understanding of what went wrong.
 In these situations, recording and replaying OpenGL calls in a debugger can be invaluable.
 Several tools can help you achieve this, but one of the most popular is [apitrace](http://apitrace.github.io/).
 Apitrace stands out due to its simplicity, ease of use, and cross-platform compatibility, supporting all major operating systems.